javascript-tutorial/en.javascript.info/5-network/04-fetch-abort/article.md

 A controller is an extremely simple object.

 - It has a single method `abort()`,
-- And a single property `signal` that allows to set event listeners on it.
+- And a single property `signal` that allows us to set event listeners on it.

 When `abort()` is called:
 - `controller.signal` emits the `"abort"` event.